immy619/holoscape/README.md

 ## Disclaimer

 ⚠️ **Important**: This platform is for educational and informational purposes only.
 All data is statistics-based on various market data points, historical performance metrics, and algorithmic risk assessments.
 This is not financial advice.
-Past performance does not guarantee future results.
-Always conduct your own research and consider your risk tolerance before making any investment decisions.

 ## Contributing